chrismejia/mongoose-intro-holostats/mongoose-guide.md

 #### Single value reference

-In the case of a single value reference, you can directly assign that value with `=`.
+In the case of a single value reference, you can directly assign that value with `=`, as described in an earlier section that first detailed manual updates and saves.

 ```js
 // Remember that we're dealing with the first value of the results array.